Don’t Be Generic

 I have had a website for a while now, but I have always felt like it has been missing something – a visual identity.
 Since graphic design and branding aren’t necessarily my cup of tea, I decided to send a few messages to designers all over the world.
 A few days later, I had several proposals in my inbox.
 As I began reading them however, I quickly noticed an unfortunate trend – they had a lot of “fluff”.

-After having initial calls with potential clients, writing a detailed, strategic proposal is the next most important step in the design process.
+After having first client consultations with potential clients, writing a detailed, strategic proposal is the next most important step in the design process.
 If done well, you may have a new client for a lifetime.
 If done poorly, and with a lot of unnecessary language, you may lose them to someone else.

 This section is to be used to show that you understand what they do, the products and services that they offer, and the problem they need you to solve.
 I feel the project overview is fairly susceptible to fluff.
 Since this is the first section of the proposal, it seems some designers feel the need to tell an elaborate story.